MP for Portsmouth South

 Government Whip, Lord Commissioner of HM Treasury

-Stephen Morgan is a Labour (Co-op) MP for Portsmouth South, first elected in 2017.
-He is currently Government Whip, Lord Commissioner of the Treasury, a role he began in September 2025.
-His career includes serving as Parliamentary Under-Secretary of State for Education (2024–2025) and various shadow roles, along with earlier service on the Public Accounts Committee.
+Stephen Morgan is the Labour (Co-op) MP for Portsmouth South, first elected in 2017.
+He currently serves as Government Whip, Lord Commissioner of HM Treasury, and sits on the Courts and Tribunals Bill committee (since March 2026).
+He has previously held ministerial and shadow roles, including as Parliamentary Under-Secretary of State for Education from 2024 to 2025 and a range of shadow portfolios.

 Generated 21 February 2026